-People with animal bites or wounds from dirty or rusty objects may be at risk of tetanus and should also seek medical attention.
-A healthcare professional can clean the wound and give the person a shot to protect against tetanus infection if necessary.
+People with animal bites or wounds from dirty or rusty objects may be at risk of tetanus and need to get a tetanus shot.

 Tetanus is a potentially fatal condition that occurs when certain bacteria enter the body and release toxins that affect the nerves.
 The symptoms of tetanus can include painful muscle spasms, lockjaw, and fever.